gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 gitlab_rails['enable'] = false
 mailroom['enable'] = false

-# Redis Slave role also change this setting from default 'true' to 'false':
+# For Redis Slave role, also change this setting from default 'true' to 'false':
 redis['master'] = false
 ```